 Top restaurant chain puts wild salmon first on menu

-Legal has announced that it will be disclosing the origin of all salmon served in its 30 restaurants from Massachusetts to Florida, with a "seal of authenticity" that will accompany every dish of Alaska Wild Salmon served.
+Legal has announced that it will be disclosing the origin of all salmon served in its 30 restaurants from Massachusetts to Florida, with a "seal of authenticity" that will accompany every dish of Alaskan wild salmon served.
 (To find a Legal Sea Foods restaurant near you, click here.)

 2 T hoisin sauce